-On June 23 and 24, we organize a two-day symposium that brings together scholars from a range of disciplines, including Philosophy, Data Science, Artificial Intelligence, Cultural, Literary and Media Studies, Communication and Information Sciences, and Cognitive Science, to engage in a cross-disciplinary dialogue on these matters.
-The event includes a range of talks as well as a couple of interactive workshops on key methodological tools for Digital Humanities research.
+This two-day, hybrid symposium ‒ part on-site at the campus of Tilburg University, part online ‒ brings together scholars from a range of disciplines, including Philosophy, Culture Studies, Data Science, Artificial Intelligence, Cultural, Literary and Media Studies, Communication and Information Sciences, and Cognitive Science, to engage in a cross-disciplinary dialogue on these matters.
+The event includes keynotes, a range of talks, and a number of specialist panels on Digital Humanities research.

 For more information, please visit the symposium website.